Dynamical hair growth in black hole binaries in Einstein-scalar-Gauss-Bonnet gravity: Numerical relativity simulations

 The lower panel of Fig.~\ref{fig:ComparePhiID} also shows the Hamiltonian constraint, averaged over the whole computational domain, as a function of time.
 In addition to the two EsGB simulations with different initial data, a GR simulation with zero scalar field is also plotted.
 As can be seen, even though the initial scalar field profile is not constraint-satisfying, the Hamiltonian constraint violation is practically the same in the three cases.
 This proves that, indeed, constraints damping is efficient, and the results are reliable.

 We conclude this subsection with a comparison between the semi-analytic approach and the NR simulations.
 This is an important consistency check, and provides an idea of how much one can trust the semi-analytic predictions, especially at very large separations where we cannot run full NR simulations.
 While at smaller separations some mismatch between the two predictions is expected, due to the approximations that the semi-analytic computation requires, it is important to check that the predicted value of the scalar field right after DS is robust.
 In fact, due to the very high computational cost of the NR merger simulations, in the next section, where we will assess the detectability of DS, we will rely on the semi-analytic calculation.
 In Fig.~\ref{fig:Comparison} we show the scalar field development in the two cases, for $(\lambda/M)^2=0.703$ and $\beta = 16$ (black dots) and $\beta = 32$ (red dots), corresponding to the $5^{\rm th}$ and $6^{\rm th}$ simulations in Table~\ref{tab:sim_params}.
 It can be clearly observed that when the simulation starts at a separation smaller than the scalarization radius predicted semi-analytically, the scalar field at the horizon quickly settles to a quasi-equilibrium value and starts growing slowly.\footnote{The scalar field settles to a quasi-equilibrium more easily in this case also because the simulations start from a larger separation.
 Thus, the distance between the BHs decreases much slower at $d/M=15$ compared to $d/M=13$ for example, and the scalar field has more time to develop.} This growth agrees well with the one predicted semi-analytically, represented by the black ($\beta=16$) and red ($\beta=32$) dot-dashed curves, up to $d\simeq 6 \,M$, where the adiabatic approximation begins to break down.
+This is also consistent with purely PN considerations, since the next-to-leading-order correction in a $M/d$ expansion starts being increasingly relevant at $d \sim\mathcal{O}(5-10)\,M$.
 Indeed, for very small separations, the semi-analytic computation tends to systematically overestimate the scalar field growth.
 Moreover, the BBH separation is not a gauge-invariant quantity and thus the ones extracted from the simulations are expected to deviate as we get closer to the plunge.
 On the other hand, this difference tends to be negligible for $d\gtrsim 6M$.

 We conclude that, at large separations and especially for $d>10 \,M$, the scalar field predicted by the semi-analytic approach is in very good agreement with NR simulations.
 While a full inspiral-merger simulation can often be performed only starting from a distance smaller than $d_{\rm DS}/M$, due to the high computational costs, our tests show that we can safely trust the scalarization radius predicted semi-analytically.
 We conclude that the semi-analytic model can be a useful and computationally cheap tool for exploring the behavior of the scalar field at very large separations.